aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 Architecture overview
 ---------------------

-This example involves creating an Apache Kafka® source topic that provides a stream of metrics data, a PostgreSQL® database that contains data on the alerting thresholds, and an Apache Flink® service that combines these two services and pushes the filtered data to a separate Apache Kafka® topic or PostgreSQL® table.
+This example involves creating an Apache Kafka® source topic that provides a stream of metrics data, a PostgreSQL® database that contains data on the alerting thresholds, and an Apache Flink® service that combines these two services and pushes the filtered data to a separate Apache Kafka® topic, PostgreSQL® table or OpenSearch® index.

 .. mermaid::